Aayu-shh/Expense-Tracker/Readme.md

-A Fullstack Expense Tracker App with following funcionalities :-
+# Expense Tracker App

-1. Add Amount of Expense, a Description, a Type of Expense
-2. Expenses show up as List below in real-time.
+This is a Fullstack Expense Tracker App that allows you to track your expenses and manage your finances.

+## Features

+- Add expenses with amount, description, and type.
+- View expenses in real-time as a list.
-3. Edit any Expense in the List.
+- Edit any expense in the list.
-4. Delete any Expense from the List.
+- Delete any expense from the list.

-TechStack Used :-
+## Technologies Used

-* FrontEnd : HTML, CSS , JavaScript
+- FrontEnd: HTML, BootStrap CSS, JavaScript
-* BackEnd : NodeJs , MySql
+- BackEnd: Node.js, MySQL

+## Getting Started

+1. Clone the repository.
+2. Install dependencies with `npm install`.
+3. Set up the MySQL database and configure the connection.
+4. Run the application with `npm start`.
+5. Access the app at `http://localhost:5000`.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.